Misdiagnosis and Delayed Diagnosis

 That “Frightening” Letter from a Debt Collection Agency Could Be for Overdue Library Books

-Submit a Comment filed by: Rhonda1 day ago
+Submit a Comment filed by: Rhonda3 months ago

 I had a C-section due to pregnancy and the epidural failed and I felt a good majority of the procedure and commnicated to the staff and they did not respond to me.
 Also non-communication and miscommunication of diagnosis during labor and delivery at Emory Midtown in Atlanta Georgia.
 Emory has not responded to my concerns though I was promised a direct response.
 All I have received is a letter stating they have received my complaint.
 I was promised a call within a week of my discharge.
 It has been 3 weeks now.
 Can you assist?

-Submit a Comment filed by: Amber11 months ago
+Submit a Comment filed by: Amberabout 1 year ago

 I have many questions about various issues that I have requested legal assistance for

-Submit a Comment filed by: Craigover 1 year ago
+Submit a Comment filed by: Craigalmost 2 years ago

 I just received a copy of a EMG that was done a year ago by Apex PT Ft.
 Myers Fl.
 No one ever read it.
 My neck and Back are in severe pain and the EMG shows a pinched nerve at L-5 S-1 and I have recieved PT for all of that time not knowing I had a pinched nerve.
 I'm shore they may have done damage, not reading this file at all.